OwlAIProject/Owl/docs/ios_instructions.md

 <i>Location of the Team field in Xcode.</i>
 </p>

 - Change the development team to your personal team.
-Do this for each target. **Tip:** You can attempt to build the project immediately and then use the error message pane to locate all the places that *Team* must be changed.
+Do this for each target. **Tip:** You can attempt to build the project immediately and then use the issue navigator to locate all the places that *Team* must be changed.

 <p align="center">
 <img alt="Team selection" src="../docs/images/xcode/xcode_team_selection.png"><br>